 Constantly striving for improving our festival, we gave it a big makeover after umbOktoberfest 2015.
 We wanted to come back with a new and improved version of the community event, which is why there was no festival held in 2016.

 And improve it we did: With a new concept and the new name of Umbraco Festival Germany, our festival was back in spring of 2017.
 It was a big success – one that was honoured with a Community MVP at CodeGarden 2017.
-This award motivates us to make Umbraco Festival Germany 2018 even better than all our previous festivals.
+This award motivates us to keep making Umbraco-Festival Deutschland better.